General Information (Transition to Year 12)

 Lockers are available to students in Years 7-12 upon request.

 Year 11 and 12 students may drive and siblings may travel as passengers in vehicles driven by these students, provided prior permission has been sought and given by the Head of Senior School.
-Parents should request permission by letter.
+Parents should request permission by completing the 'Permission to Drive' form available on Parent Lounge.
 The Head of Senior School has the discretion to grant approval to students who wish to drive to school and to withdraw such approval due to irresponsible driving on the part of students.
 Students must park their cars in the allocated car park only.
 Passengers other than approved siblings can expect to be disciplined along with the driver if caught travelling in a vehicle.

 Property and Lost Property